TachibanaGeneralLaboratories/download-navi/README.md

     Copyright (C) 2018 Tachibana General Laboratories, LLC Copyright (C) 2018 Yaroslav Pronin <proninyaroslav@mail.ru>
-    This file is part of DownloadNavi.
+    This file is part of Download Navi.
     Download Navi is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or